hyprnz/terraform-aws-msk-module/README.md

 warn of Broker Disk Usage greater than 85% as per the [best practices](https://docs.aws.amazon.com/msk/latest/developerguide/bestpractices.html).

-A [Key Pair import utility](./utils/keypair) can also be found in this module.
-This enables users to import the public key into AWS for use when connecting to MSK Cluster Client Instances.

 ## Good Practices
 When using this module it is recommended that users determine the appropriate size of their MSK Cluster and understand the cost using the [MSK Sizing and